-Adding a Custom Field
+Adding a custom field

-JIRA lets you add custom fields in addition to the built-in fields.
+JIRA applications let you add custom fields in addition to the built-in fields.
 When creating a custom field, you can choose between Standard and Advanced types.
 For standard types, a preview image is shown for each type, so you can see what you are creating in advance.
 This ensures that you get the custom field you want, much faster.
 To configure search templates or add contexts to custom fields, use the Configure option on each custom field.

 Custom fields are always optional fields.
 This means that you can create a new custom field without requiring existing issues to be changed.
 The existing issues will contain no value for the new custom field, even if a default value is defined.

 For all of the following procedures, you must be logged in as a user with the JIRA Administrators global permission.

 JIRA Admins can add an existing field or create a custom field while in View Issue with the Admin > Add field option.
 You can even configure the options for that custom field without having to leave the screens you are presented with.

 Adding a field using the Add Custom Field button

 - Choose > Issues.

 - Select Fields > Custom Fields.